Best Carb for 454 Chevy: Key Performance Picks

 The Edelbrock 1407 features mechanical secondaries.
 These are usually preferred by racing strip enthusiasts, but the design also finds applications in milder setups.

-Mechanicals simply means your engine gets the fuel dumped in before it needs all of it.
-On the other hand, vacs need to be signaled by the vacuum inside your engine – only then will they open up.
+By going mechanical, your engine benefits from getting filled with fuel before it needs all of the fuel capacity.
+Vac secondaries need to be prompted by the vacuum within your engine – only then will they open up.

-Mechanical secondaries are a bit more of a pain in the ass to calibrate and set up initially.
-That’s why if you want an easier way to just get your Chevy 454 going, I’d recommend you the 4160 Holley Classic.
+Mechanical secondaries are a bigger pain in the ass to calibrate or set up at the initial stage.
+If you want an easier way to get your 454 Chevy going, I’d recommend the 4160 Holley Classic.

-This difference aside, both carbs deliver similar performance and are equally durable in terms of construction.
+This difference aside, both carbs deliver similar performance and are equally durable.
 Both are lightweight, sturdy aluminum carburetors designed to hold their tune and last long.

-On racing setups, you want your 454 Chevy engine to be fueled by higher CFM levels.
+On racing setups, you want your 454 Big Block to be fueled by higher CFM levels.

 While there are people who go all in and run 900 CFM beasts, 800-850 CFM is a very reasonable setup for regular strip action.